Go Small? Common Ford 2.7L EcoBoost V6 Problems You Should Know About

 The 2.7-liter EcoBoost V6 is the Ford F-150 pickup’s smallest engine, but it packs a punch.
 Response, torque, and drivability all hew to the “Ford Tough” ethos.
 But you should know about the following F-150 EcoBoost problems.

-Is the F-150 2.7-liter EcoBoost V6 a good engine?
+Is the Ford F-150 2.7-liter EcoBoost V6 a good engine?

-The 2.7 EcoBoost is an offshoot of the similar 3.5-liter V6.
+The 2.7-liter EcoBoost is an offshoot of the similar 3.5-liter V6.
 Both feature twin turbos and direct fuel injection.
-The first version of the engine ran between 2015 and 2017 in the F-150, and from 2016 to 2018 in the Lincoln MKX, among other Ford products.
+Ford produced this version for the 2015 to 2017 F-150, 2016 to 2018 Lincoln MKX, and other products.

 As noted, the carbon buildup affected the first generation of the engine.
-However, carbon buildup is a common problem in many engines.
+However, carbon buildup is a common problem in many pre-port injection engines.

-F-150 EcoBoost 2.7 oil pan leaks
+F-150 2.7-liter EcoBoost oil pan leaks

-This also mostly affects the first generation of the 2.7-liter EcoBoost engine, mainly because they’re made out of plastic.
-That’s maybe not the best material for this part.
-With the constant expansion and contraction of heat cycles, the pan can loosen up.
+This problem also primarily affects the first-generation 2.7-liter EcoBoost engine, mainly because the oil pans are plastic.
+That’s probably not the best material for this part.
+The pan can loosen with the constant expansion and contraction of heat cycles.